Osijek Oblast

 The Osijek Oblast (Osječka oblast) was an administrative division of the Kingdom of Serbs, Croats and Slovenes.
 It existed from 1922 to 1929 and its capital was the city of Osijek.

 Oblast elections

-Elections to oblasts were held once on January 23, 1927.
+Elections in oblasts were held once on January 23, 1927.

 Veliki župan

-The oblast was headed by a veliki župan (Slovenian for "Great mayor").
-These were:
+The oblast was headed by a veliki župan (Serbo-Croatian and Slovenian for "Great prefect").
+They were: